Changes (The Monkees album)

-Changes is the ninth studio album by the Monkees.
+Changes is the ninth studio album by the American pop rock band the Monkees, released in 1970 by Colgems Records.
 The album was issued after Michael Nesmith's exit from the band, leaving only Micky Dolenz and Davy Jones to fulfill the recording contract they had signed in the mid-1960s.
 Changes was their last new album for Colgems Records and the group's last album of all new material until Pool It!, released in 1987.

 History

-The album's title had originally been considered for the Monkees' movie (released in 1968), and a song with that title (cowritten by Jones with Steve Pitts) had been recorded.
+The album's title had originally been considered for the Monkees' movie (released in 1968), and a song with that title (co-written by Davy Jones with Steve Pitts) had been recorded.
 The movie was retitled Head, however, and the song was subsequently shelved, remaining unreleased until 1990, when it appeared on the archival compilation album Missing Links Volume Two.

-Changes reunited Davy Jones and Micky Dolenz with producer Jeff Barry, who now had his own successful record label, Steed Records.
+Changes reunited Jones and Micky Dolenz with producer Jeff Barry, who now had his own successful record label, Steed Records.
 As with the earliest Monkees recordings, Jones and Dolenz provided only their vocals, despite the album cover featuring them playing percussion, while the backing tracks were provided by session musicians.
 Several of the songs selected for the album were outtakes from previous album sessions: Barry resurrected his own produced outtake of his composition "99 Pounds" from the final Don Kirshner-supervised Monkees sessions in January 1967 that also yielded the hit single "A Little Bit Me, A Little Bit You"; Micky's "Midnight Train" was recorded during sessions for The Monkees Present and had been featured in CBS-TV reruns of The Monkees television show (most notably in "The Chaperone"); "I Never Thought It Peculiar," with vocals by Jones, was written by frequent Monkees collaborators Tommy Boyce and Bobby Hart and was recorded during the sessions for More of the Monkees (1967).

 Jones later stated that Changes was his least favorite Monkees effort, going so far as to comment in the 1994 Rhino Records CD version's liner notes that the album "was Jeff Barry and Andy Kim doing an Andy Kim album," adding that he had terrible memories of the recording sessions.
 Dolenz, while not lavishing praise on Changes, said that he was pleased to be invited to record new material.
 "I was quite happy to do it as long as somebody wanted to record me.
 It was simple as that."
-Dolenz added, "by that time, it was pretty obvious that the Monkees were over.
+Dolenz added, "By that time, it was pretty obvious that the Monkees were over.
 Davy and I were still getting along, but we were mainly fulfilling a contractual obligation to a record company — that's what Changes is all about".